 Can you find anyone who doesn’t like orange juice?
 Orange juice is a common item in any refrigerator.
 But everyone is afraid of the sinister smell of orange juice in the refrigerator.
 If the condition becomes worst, it might smell like vinegar.

 Whether it’s a breakfast supplement or a cocktail, you have undoubtedly looked at orange juice and stared at how long it would last.
-In this guide, you will learn in-detail how long does orange juice last.
+In this guide, you will learn in detail how long does orange juice lasts.

 How Long Does the Fresh Orange Juice Last?

-Although this may be the most elegant nature of orange juice in the earth, unfortunately, freshly squeezed orange juice does not last as long as others.
+Although this may be the most elegant nature of orange juice on the earth, unfortunately, freshly squeezed orange juice does not last as long as others.

 Freshly squeezed orange juice, with proper cooling and storage, will last two to three days.

 In the freezer, it can last from three to four months and retains all its natural taste.
-In fact, the pasteurization is the possible reason behind this.
+Pasteurization is the possible reason behind this.

 Related Read: How long does fresh juice last